logician22/energy-talking-points/src/pages/documents/why-congresss-new-budget-should-eliminate-all-ira-tax-credits.md

 - **The IRA’s “45Q” subsidies will give companies $34-210 billion to capture CO2 and pump it underground**—a process companies would use very little on a free market since it’s so costly.
 E.g., carbon capture for a coal plant makes the coal more than 5 times more expensive![^5]

-- **The IRA’s “45V” subsidies give companies $33-100 billion for hydrogen fuel—**which would exist very little in a free market because it’s so expensive to make.
+- **The IRA’s “45V” subsidies give companies $33-100 billion for hydrogen fuel**—which would exist very little in a free market because it’s so expensive to make.
 Hydrogen costs 2-3 times what gasoline does for the same distance traveled, even at the current low level of demand!
 And favored “green” hydrogen is even more![^6]

- - **The IRA’s “45Z” subsidies will give companies $43 billion for various “clean fuel” projects, mostly biofuels—**which would be used far less in a free market since they are expensive to produce and compete with food for cropland.[^7]
+ - **The IRA’s “45Z” subsidies will give companies $43 billion for various “clean fuel” projects, mostly biofuels**—which would be used far less in a free market since they are expensive to produce and compete with food for cropland.[^7]

 - **The IRA’s “25C”, “25D” and “45L” subsidies will pay (mostly wealthy) property owners $28-276 billion to use government-favored “energy efficiency” technologies** like solar panels and heat pumps that they wouldn’t otherwise use or be willing to pay for.[^8]